Psychotherapy for Children and Adolescents in Vienna

 We strive to involve parents and other caregivers appropriately in the therapy process so that together we can positively influence the experiences and opportunities of children and adolescents.
 At the same time, we are committed to treat children and young people confidentially.
 Children and adolescents thus can rely on a protected framework and secrecy, whilst security is always the highest priority.

 Psychotherapy service for children and adolescents in our Vienna practice

-We are qualified systemic family therapists; in addition we are accredited in mental health treatment of children and young people in accordance with Austrian regulations.
+We are psychotherapists, qualified in systemic family therapy; in addition we have completed advanced trainings for psychotherapy for children and young people in accordance with Austrian regulations.

 Topics in our work with children and adolescents include for instance:

 - Hyperactivity and attention deficit disorder (ADHD, ADD)

 - Losses and changes in the family system

 - Mood swings or anger

 - Help with depression